starknet-io/starknet.js/www/docs/guides/create_account.md

 > Level: medium.

 Here, we will create a wallet with the Argent smart contract v0.2.3.
-This case is more complicated, because we will have the account behind a proxy contract (this way, the wallet contract can be updated).
+This case is more complicated because we will have the account behind a proxy contract (this way, the wallet contract can be updated).
 The contract classes of both contracts are already implemented in both Testnet 1 & 2.

 > If necessary OZ contracts can also be created with a proxy.